Tag Archives: Regia Marina

 Falling into disrepair in the 1960s after Colombo was handed over to the merchant marine school at Odessa, the graceful Italian tall ship was slowly dismantled by 1971.

 Meanwhile, Vespucci returned to service with the reformed (i.e. non “Royal”) Italian Marina Militare.
-She resumed her overseas training cruises in 1951, equipped this time with a modest armament of four American-supplied 3″/50 guns and a single 20mm cannon to provide the ship’s cadets with some underway ordnance training.
+She resumed her overseas training cruises in 1951, equipped with a modest armament of four American-supplied 3″/50 guns and a single 20mm cannon to provide the ship’s cadets with some underway ordnance training.

 Amerigo Vespucci in Rotterdam, Bestanddeelnr 912-9445